 Dr. Zhang has been a co-developer of the riparian vegetation simulation module for HEC-RAS and SRH-1D and of the latest CE-QUAL-W2 model upgrade and enhancement.
 In addition, he has applied these models in support of a variety of military installations, ecosystem restoration, environmental impact statements, and TMDL studies.
 He has applied the SWAT model to the Mississippi River basin, the HEC-RAS water quality model to the Missouri River, Minnesota River, Calleguas Creek, and Patuxent River; and the HEC-RAS and CE-QUAL-W2 models for the Columbia River System Operations.

 Dr. Zhang obtained a PhD in Biosystems Engineering at Clemson University.
-He has been called in for providing expert review by the USACE Districts and taught graduate and undergraduate courses as an adjunct faculty member.
-He has authored/co-authored over 60 technical publications, including journal articles and software user documentation.
-He
+He has provided expert review by the USACE Districts and taught graduate and undergraduate courses as an adjunct faculty member.
+He has also authored and co-authored over 60 technical publications, including journal articles and software user documentation.

 Dr. Zhang works at one of LimnoTech’s other staff locations in Davis, California.